 1. Placing Bed and Floor Pressure Mats

-This can be a big job for one person, so a medical alert system is often used to help monitor the patient's safety and well-being.
+This can be a big job for one person, so an assistive care system is often used to help monitor the patient's safety and well-being.

 If the patient gets out of bed or off the couch and steps onto the mat, it will send an alert to whoever is monitoring them—usually either a medical professional or a family member.
 As soon as the caregiver receives this alert, they can assess whether there's an issue that needs to be addressed or if everything is fine.

 Bed,floor, andchair pressure mats are invaluable if you're trying to ascertain when and how often someone with Alzheimer's leaves their home or wanders around inside it.